-505 This section focuses on the possible architecture for interoperable Track and Trace (T&T) systems.
-The 506 possible architectures presented here take into account the systems that have been already 507 implemented around the world(8) and are for illustrative purposed.
+This section focuses on the possible architecture for interoperable Track and Trace (T&T) systems.
+The possible architectures presented here take into account the systems that have been already implemented around the world[8] and are for illustrative purposed.

-- 508 This section should be read in conjunction with the previous sections in this document. - 509
+This section should be read in conjunction with the previous sections in this document.

-510 DESIGN OPTIONS
+DESIGN OPTIONS

-511 Verification points
+Verification points

-512 The number of possible data points in even a simplified supply chain, such as that shown in figure 9, is 513 large.
-Collecting traceability data, especially at small unit level (e.g. packs) requires significant time and 514 resources and generates costs.
+The number of possible data points in even a simplified supply chain, such as that shown in figure 9, is large.
+Collecting traceability data, especially at small unit level (e.g. packs) requires time and resources and generates costs; in addition, costs of storage are decreasing rapidly, and affordable automated scanning system are increasingly available.

-515 When thinking about traceability systems for medicines, it is important to answer the hypothetical 516 question: "who do we want to be able to verify the authenticity and origin of the medicine?"
-This could 517 be the patient, or the last professional to handle the pack (usually a dispenser or pharmacist) or every 518 stakeholder in the supply chain.
-Selecting these "Verification Point(s)" of the system then leads to 519 various other decisions about how those checks should be conducted, as shown schematically in figure 520 8.
+When thinking about traceability systems for medicines, it is important to answer the hypothetical question: "who do we want to be able to verify the authenticity and origin of the medicine?"
+This could be the patient, or the last professional to handle the pack (usually a dispenser or pharmacist) or every stakeholder in the supply chain.
+Selecting these 'Verification Point(s)' of the system then leads to various other decisions about how those checks should be conducted, as shown schematically in figure 8.